gaalferov/yii2-minify-url/README.md

 After you install the application, you have to conduct the following steps to initialize the installed application.
 You only need to do these once for all.

-1. Create a new database.
+1. Create a new database
 2. Edit the file `config/db.php` with real data, for example:
 ```php
 return [